 The Oregon Job Opportunities website provides information to the public on employment opportunities within state government.
 NEOGOV is the current recruitment system used to post employment opportunities.
 The implementation of Workday’s recruitment functionality will result in a new user experience and application process for all state recruitments.
 More information will be made available for our applicants on oregonjobs.org as we move closer to Workday implementation.

 Workday’s recruitment functionality through its External Career Site is compatible with Google® Chrome, Mozilla® Firefox, Microsoft® Edge, Apple® Safari (Mac OS X), and Microsoft® Internet Explorer (version 11).
 Users are encouraged to access tablet and mobile versions of Workday through the free Workday App available on Mac and Android operating systems.
 Workday tests its products on all of the latest versions of each supported browser.
 Workday communicates “end-of-life” notices for compatibility with browser versions six months before its support for such browser versions ends.

-Go-live is planned to occur during June of 2018.
+Go-live is scheduled to occur during September 2018.

 Workday's Workday Security datasheet provides thorough information regarding data backups, cloud data disaster recovery efforts and security measures.

 Workday Planning includes the functionality anticipated to replace Position Inventory Control System (PICS) for our state’s position budgeting needs.
 Planning leverages Workday human resources data to generate budgets, forecasts and driver-based models through a collaborative and intuitive user experience.
 Planning also uses the Workday-embedded reporting and analytics that include the ability to “drill down” into other Workday elements: real-time data, utilization of audit trails within the workbooks and configurable dashboards that provide users valuable data to manage their organizations.